Fluxoid solitons in superconducting tapered tubes and bottlenecks: Introduction

 The equilibrium supercurrent density $\bm{J}$, shown with white arrows in Figs. \ref{fig2}(b,d,f,h), circulates around solitons.
-These current vortices produce a specific magnetic signature that could be used to image the solitons in real space, as discussed in Appendix \ref{ap:magnetic}.\footnote{The screening magnetic fields produced by $\bm{J}$ are assumed to be weak due to the small wall thickness, so they are not incorporated self-consistently back into the computation of $\bm{J}$ itself.
-This is effectively a perturbative treatment of magnetic screening.} Note that at $z\to\pm \infty$ the current does not have a $J_z$ component because no current is injected into the system.
+These current vortices produce a specific magnetic signature that could be used to image the solitons in real space, as discussed in the Supplementary Material~\cite{supp}.\footnote{The screening magnetic fields produced by $\bm{J}$ are assumed to be weak due to the small wall thickness, so they are not incorporated self-consistently back into the computation of $\bm{J}$ itself.
+This is effectively a perturbative treatment of magnetic screening.} Note that at $z\to\pm \infty$ the current does not have a $J_z$ component because no current is injected externally into the system.
 However, the asymptotic azimuthal component of the current $J_\varphi$ is finite in general.
 It represents a screening response to the applied magnetic field $B_z$.
-In the particular case of commensurate flux, $\Phi_\pm/\Phi_0\in \mathbbm{Z}$, there is no screening response and the current $J_\varphi$ vanishes asymptotically, see Fig. \ref{fig2}(f).
+In the particular case of commensurate flux, $\Phi_\pm/\Phi_0\in \mathbbm{Z}$, there is no screening response and the current $J_\varphi$ vanishes exponentially at large $|z|$, see Fig. \ref{fig2}(f).
+A detailed characterization of the evolution of solitons profile and the asymptotic $|\Delta_\pm|$ with tube radii, flux and temperature is included in the End Matter.

-The behavior of the $\Delta$ solution in a short bottleneck and, in particular, its dependence with system parameters, is even richer than Fig. \ref{fig2} may suggest at first glance.
-Figure \ref{fig3}(a-c) shows how the $|\Delta|$ profile across the bottleneck changes as a function of $T$, $R_\pm$ and $\Phi_\pm$.
-This dependence generalizes the LP phenomenology of uniform tubes.
-As a brief summary of the LP effect, the value of $|\Delta|$ (also of the critical temperature and the spectral gap) in a uniform and thin-walled tube exhibits oscillations as a function of flux $\Phi$, with maxima at integer $\Phi/\Phi_0$.
-Depending on the radius of the uniform tube, $|\Delta|$ may vanish (narrow tubes, destructive regime \cite{Schwiete:PRB10}) or reach finite minima (wider tubes, non-destructive regime) at half-integer $\Phi/\Phi_0$, which separate LP flux \emph{lobes} with different $n$.
-Figure \ref{fig3}(d-f) shows the evolution of the asymptotic $|\Delta_\pm|$ far from the bottleneck for the simulations in (a-c), which matches the above LP phenomenology.